abacusorg/AbacusSummit/docs/data-access.rst

 .. note::
   Use the "Download" button at the top-right of https://doi.ccs.ornl.gov/ui/doi/355 to access the data

-Note that it can take hours before a transfer from Constellation begins if the tape drive is busy.
+Note that it can take many hours before a transfer from Constellation begins if the tape drive is busy.
 Once it starts, though, the typical bandwidth is several GB/s.

+The availability of Constellation depends on the status of HPSS, which undergoes regular downtime for maintenance.
+If the data is inaccessible, please check the status of HPSS on the following page: https://www.olcf.ornl.gov/for-users/center-status/

 Subset of Data on Disk
 ~~~~~~~~~~~~~~~~~~~~~~
 NERSC's `Community File System <https://docs.nersc.gov/filesystems/community/>`_ hosts a 750 TB subset of the most important AbacusSummit data products (includes most products except for the 7% "B" particle subsample).
 We will shortly be able to provide a Globus portal to this data.

+The availability of the NERSC portal depends on the availability of CFS and the DTNs (data transfer nodes).
+If the data is inaccessible, please check the CFS and DTN status on the following page: https://www.nersc.gov/live-status/motd/

 Using Globus
 ~~~~~~~~~~~~